jhogan/core/README.md

 ## HTTP and WSGI modules ##
-The [www.py](www.py) contains support for HTTP objects such as HTTP requests and responses, HTTP exceptions and error.
+The [www.py](www.py) contains support for HTTP objects such as HTTP requests and responses, HTTP exceptions and errors.
 It also contains a `browser` object to make HTTP requests easier and more intuitive (for example, the `www.browser` can store cookies).